FLiER: Practical Topology Update Detection Using Sparse PMUs: Experiments

 \subsubsection{Substation Reconfigurations}

 Next, we show the accuracy of FLiER as it applies to substation reconfigurations.
 For these tests, we suppose that every bus in the IEEE 57-bus test network is a ring substation with each bus section on the ring possessing either load, generation, or a branch.
 We then suppose a substation splits when two of its circuit breakers open.
 We do not consider cases that isolate a node with a nonzero power injection.
-Line failures are actually a subset of this scenario: if the breakers on either side of a section with a branch open, that section becomes a zero-injection leaf bus, which disappears in the quasi-static setting.
+Line failures are a subset of this scenario: if the breakers on either side of a section with a branch open, that section becomes a zero-injection leaf bus, which disappears in the quasi-static setting.

 Figure \ref{fig:ieee57subranks} shows the accuracy of FLiER on substation reconfigurations with and without noise.
-With three PMUs and no noise, FLiER identifies the correct answer in 97 of 173 possibilities, and ranks the correct answer among the top three scores in 160 cases.
-With PMUs everywhere, FLiER gets the answer correct 104 times, but gets the answer in the top three every single time.
+With three PMUs and no noise, FLiER is right in 164 of 193 possibilities, and ranks the correct answer among the top three scores in 160 cases.
+With PMUs everywhere, FLiER is right 181 times, but gets the answer in the top three every single time.
 With few PMUs, FLiER is more susceptible to noise when diagnosing substation reconfigurations.
 This is expected, as there are significantly more possibilities to choose from in this case.
-Note that FLiER is more likely to filter out the correct answer in the presence of noise.
+Also, FLiER sometimes filters out the correct answer in the presence of noise.
 One possible remedy for this would be to be more lenient with filtering, only throwing a possibility away if $\tau_\ell$ is greater than the $k$th smallest $t_\ell$, for example.

+Finally, we demonstrate the effectiveness of using FLiER for substation reconfigurations on a large-scale network by running FLiER on the 400, 220, and 100 kV subset of the Polish network during peak conditions of the 1999-2000 winter, taken from~\cite{Zimmerman:2011:MATPOWER}.
+This is a larger network with 2,383 buses.
+We placed 100 PMUs randomly around the network, and tested every substation reconfiguration contingency.
+We summarize the results in Table \ref{tab:polish_accuracy}.
+We could likely further improve the accuracy with a thoughtful deployment of PMUs.